 Fit Pregnancy: Your son, Presley, was born at home.
 Are you trying for a home birth again?Cindy Crawford: We're planning on it, but it depends on how everything goes.
 I loved it with Presley.
 I didn't tell anyone last time because a lot of people are against home birth and tell you horror stories.
 Even my husband [entrepreneur Rande Gerber] said at first, "Why are we doing this?
 We have insurance."
 He honestly thought I was trying to save money.

+Did you go right back to work after you had the baby?
 Two months later, but that was for Revlon, a company that I had worked with for a long time, so they understood my situation.

+… don't switch to pastels.
 Exactly.
 Choices are great now.
 You don't have to wear pink tent dresses; you can wear black leather pants.

 Are you prone to mood swings?
 No. But I forget things.
 Today, my husband and I agreed that he would send out for some lunch, but I forgot and made my own.
 My husband went, "You ate already?!"
 And I said, "I forgot, I'm pregnant."
 He said, "You forgot you're pregnant?"
 If I don't write something down right away, I'm in trouble.
 You're famous for being a total babe, but do you have any body insecurities?
 Oh, absolutely.
 I've posed nude in Playboy, and I posed nude on the cover of W while I was expecting Presley, but I won't even wear bikinis when I'm pregnant.
 I don't mind wearing tight stuff, but I feel too naked if I have my tummy showing — I wear a tank and a sarong.
 It's weird, huh?